crawl/crawl/crawl-ref/docs/develop/release/guide.md

 * CDO: Recently CDO has not been installing stable branches and just hosts trunk.
 It still hosts the crawl website and tournament, among other things.
 * CNC: ASCIIPhilia on the dev Discord.
+* CPO: mcursa on the dev Discord or the crawl-anz Discord.
-* CUE: TZer0, on the dev Discord or the CUE Discord.
+* CUE: TZer0 on the dev Discord or the CUE Discord.
 * CXC: melvinkitnick on the dev Discord or the CXC Discord.
 * LLD: dplusplus on the Roguelikes Discord or the LLD Discord.

 Server admins may not have the new release branch set for daily updates.
-Hence it may be necessary to ask them to rebuild the stable branch shortly before tournament.
+Hence it may be necessary to ask them to rebuild the stable branch after the release is tagged.

 ## 4. Fix bugs in the beta branch until release time